 Mark Anthony Richardson Chairman and Independent Non-Executive Director Qualifications Mark has a BSc (Hons) in Chemical Engineering and an MBA from Stanford Graduate School of Business.
 He is a member of Australian Institute of Company Directors.
 Experience Mark co-founded Wolseley Private Equity in 1999.
-Wolseley has invested over \$400 million of equity in Australian and New Zealand companies in Food Distribution, Day Hospitals, Logistics and Transport, Printing and Communication, Travel, Business Process Outsourcing, Franchising, Infrastructure Engineering and Childcare Centres ranging from \$25 million to \$400 million in scale.
-Prior to Wolseley Mark spent 11 years at Bain & Company where he was a Partner responsible for client work in a variety of sectors.
-Mark specialises in strategy development and implementation, organisational effectiveness and CEO mentoring.
-He started his career working for Shell International and Esso Exploration as an offshore exploration engineer in the South Atlantic, North Sea and Holland.
-Interest in Shares 1,233,333 ordinary shares Interest in Options 750,000 options over ordinary shares Special Responsibilities Independent Non-Executive Chairman Audit and Rick Committee Member Remuneration and Nomination Committee Chair Directorships held in other listed entities during the three years prior to the current year None Jason Antony Gunn Executive Director & Chief Executive Officer Qualifications Jason is a graduate of the Australian Institute of Company Directors.
-Experience Jason successfully anticipated the health food trend within the fast food market and leads the organisation with his passion and commitment to healthy nutrient dense food and sustainable business practices.
-His passion has resulted in Oliver's status as the Australia's first Certified Organic fast food chain.
-A self-described 'serial entrepreneur', Jason has led the creation of a series of successful businesses.
-Before launching Oliver's, he created Info-Link Building Information System Australia.
-Info-Link was successfully franchised internationally and sold to Reed Business Information Pty Ltd in 1997.
-Interest in Shares 45,262,500 ordinary shares Interest in Options 1,000,000 options over ordinary shares Special Responsibilities Executive Director Founder & Chief Executive Officer Directorships held in other listed entities during the three years prior to the current year None
+Wolseley has invested over \$400 million of equity in Australian and New Zealand companies in Food Distribution, Day Hospitals, Logistics and Transport, Printing and Communication, Travel, Business Process Outsourcing, Franchising, Infrastructure Engineering and Childcare Centers ranging from \$25 million to \$400 million in scale.
+Interest in Shares 1,590,417 ordinary shares Interest in Options 750,000 options over ordinary shares Special Responsibilities Member of Audit and Risk Committee Chairman of Remuneration and Nomination Committee Directorships held in other listed entities during the three years prior to the current year None Katherine Hatzis Non-Executive Director Qualifications Kathy has a BCom (Economics/Marketing), is a CPM and a graduate of the Australian Institute of Company Directors.
+Experience Kathy has held senior executive roles in brand, customer marketing, retail store merchandising and digital for ASX200 companies.
+This included strategic planning, customer revenue accountability, brand development new product launches, retailing, digital channel management, joint venture and merger integrations for Optus, St. George, Westpac, ANZ, and Citibank.
+Kathy was previously a board member then Deputy Chair of the Australian Marketing Institute (Marketing's peak professional body) and is a co-founder of Oliver's, being a Director since the company's inceptior in 2003.
+Interest in Shares 23,987,500 ordinary shares Interest in Options 500,000 options over ordinary shares Special Responsibilities Member of Audit and Risk Committee Member of Remuneration and Nomination Committee

-Katherine Hatzis Non-Executive Director Qualifications Kathy has a BCom (Economics/Marketing), is a CPM and a graduate of the Australian Institute of Company Directors.
-Experience Kathy is a founder of Oliver's and board member since inception in 2003, committed to the acceleration of the Oliver's nutritional movement and it positive social impact.
-She has 25 years experience in strategic planning, mergers and joint venture operations, brand, customer marketing, retail store merchandising and digital media from senior roles held at Optus, St.George, Westpac, ANZ, and Citibank.
-Until recently, she was Deputy Chair of the Australian Marketing Institute (Marketing's peak professional body).
-Kathy has a BCom in Economics and Marketing, is a CPM and a Graduate of the Australian Institute of Company Directors.
-Interest in Shares 23,987,500 ordinary shares Interest in Options 500,000 options over ordinary shares Special Responsibilities Non-Executive Director Audit and Rick Committee Member Remuneration and Nomination Committee Member Directorships held in other listed entities during the three years prior to the current year None John Flower Diddams Independent Non-Executive Director Qualifications John has a B.Com from UNSW, is a Fellow of CPA Australia and a Fellow o the Australian Institute of Company Directors.
-Experience John has over 35 years of senior management experience as CFO, CEO and for the past 20 years as a professional non-executive director and has extensive knowledge and practical experience in the application of Australian Corporations Law, ASX Listing Rules, international accounting standards, and corporate governance principals.
+John Flower Diddams Independent Non-Executive Director Qualifications John has a B.Com from UNSW, is a Fellow of CPA Australia and a Fellow of the Australian Institute of Company Directors.
+Experience John has over 35 years of senior management experience as CFO, CEO and for the past 20 years as a professional non-executive Director and has extensive knowledge and practical experience in the application of Australian Corporations Law, ASX Listing Rules, international accounting standards, and corporate governance principals.
 John has managed the process to raise capital and seek ASX listing for a number of diverse enterprises, including IPO's for offerings such as oil and gas interests, food and retail, biotech, the internet and medical products.
-He is also a Non-Executive Director and Deputy Chair of House With No Steps, a "not for profit" organisation that supports 3,000 people in eastern Australia to make the most of their abilities.
-Interest in Shares 2,275,000 ordinary shares Interest in Options 1,625,000 options over ordinary shares Special Responsibilities Independent Non-Executive Director Audit and Rick Committee Chair Remuneration and Nomination Committee Member Directorships held in other listed Skydive The Beach Group Limited (ASX:SKB)
+He has served as a Non-Executive Director and Deputy Chair of House With No Steps, a "not for profit" organisation that supports 3,000 people in eastern Australia to make the most of their abilities.
+Interest in Shares 3,537,500 ordinary shares Interest in Options 1,062,500 options over ordinary shares Special Responsibilities Chairman of Audit and Risk Committee Member of Remuneration and Nomination Committee Directorships held in other listed entities during the three years prior to the current year Experience Co Limited Volpara Health Technologies Ltd

 Peter Rodwell Independent Non-Executive Director Experience Peter has over forty years' experience in the Restaurant category.
 From 2003-2015, he was McDonald's Division al President for Australia, Asia, Pacific, Middle east and Africa, creating, growing and regenerating businesses in developing and mature markets, with specialities in pricing, product development, store management, franchising and frontline staff engagement.
 Most recently he has been consulting to the industry across a range of companies and operational improvement programmes.
-Interest in Shares 900,000 ordinary shares Interest in Options 500,000 options over ordinary shares Special Responsibilities Independent Non-Executive Director Directorships held in other listed entities during the three years prior to the current year None
+Interest in Shares 900,000 ordinary shares Interest in Options 500,000 options over ordinary shares Special Responsibilities None Directorships held in other listed entities during the three years prior to the current year None